Avoid These 10 Mistakes When Filing Insurance Claims

 Failure to Notify Your Insurer Immediately

-One common mistake is failing to contact your insurer right away of an accident or loss that is potentially covered by your policy.
+One common mistake is failing to contact your insurer right away about an accident or loss that is potentially covered by your policy.
 Don't delay!
 Call your insurer immediately.
 This is important for two reasons.
 First, claims are easier to adjust when events have just occurred and the evidence is fresh.
 Physical evidence and witnesses' memories fade over time.

 Secondly, timely notice is a condition of coverage in most business insurance policies.
 Commercial property policies typically require prompt notice of any loss or damage.
 Most general liability and umbrella policies require you to notify the insurer as soon as practicable in the event of an occurrence, offense, claim, or suit.
 If you fail to report a loss or claim within a reasonable amount of time, your insurer may refuse payment.

 If you prefer, you can report a loss or claim to your insurance agent or broker.
 The latter will forward the information to your insurer on your behalf.
 Your agent or broker will obtain the claim forms and help you complete them.

 Poor record-keeping on your part may delay your recovery for a claim.
 Document every communication you have with your insurer regarding your claim.
 Record the time, date, and content of each verbal conversation.
 Keep all documents in a separate file so you can access them quickly.
 If you mail paper documents to your insurer, retain a copy of each for your file.
 Be sure to record the date the documents were mailed.
 If you speak with a claims representative or other insurance company employee on the phone, send that person a summary of the conversation in a letter or email.

 When an accident or loss occurs, document the scene with a camera if you can do so safely.
 Take photos of your damaged property.
 Submit the pictures to your insurer when you file your claim.
 The photos can help verify your written description of the events and damaged property.

 Failure to Cooperate With Your Insurer